 My setup

-Here’s some of the software and hardware I use, last revisited on Jan 17, 2024.
+Here’s some of the software and hardware I use, last revised on Dec 29, 2024.

 Note-taking.
-After several years on the sidelines, I finally embraced digital to get on top of my to-do pile.
-Out with the thick red Moleskine yearly planner, in with Things 3.
-I had tried Apple Reminders sporadically before, but Things has better ergonomics, fast sync between devices, and an effortless GTD-ish workflow.
+After several years on the sidelines, I finally embraced digital to get on top of my to-do pile and replaced my trusty red Moleskine yearly planner with Things 3.
+(I had tried Apple’s Reminders app occasionally, but it didn’t stick.)

-Longer notes and reference information go in either iA Writer or (increasingly) Obsidian, both apps operating on the same set of Markdown files in a dedicated Dropbox folder.
+Longer notes and reference information go in a minimally-customized Obsidian.
+I store the Markdown files in a dedicated Dropbox folder that makes them accessible on my phone.

 Media diet.
 My daily browser is Firefox.
 I subscribe to feeds with NetNewsWire.